hamshamb/PyForge/README.md

 - Antivirus sometimes flags fresh PyInstaller exes.
 It's a known false positive caused by the bootloader, not the app.
 - The produced `.exe` is Windows-only, and 64-bit if your Python is.

+## License

+PyForge is licensed under the
+**GNU General Public License version 3 only — GPL-3.0-only**.

+You may use, study, modify, fork, redistribute, and commercially use PyForge.

+When distributing PyForge or a modified version, you must comply with the GNU GPL v3, preserve the applicable copyright and licence notices, and make the corresponding source code available to recipients.

+Private modifications that are not distributed do not have to be published.

+Original creator: **hamshamb**
+Copyright © 2026 hamshamb.